An overview of targetsSource:

 targets-powered projects: the recommended file structure, recommended third-party tools, multi-project repositories, and interdependent projects.

-This chapter describes how the targets package stores data, manages memory, allows you to customize the data processing model.
+The chapter at https://books.ropensci.org/targets/data.html describes how the targets package stores data, manages memory, allows you to customize the data processing model.
 When a target finishes running during

 tar_make(), it returns an R object.
 Those return values, along with descriptive metadata, are saved to persistent storage so your pipeline stays up to date even after you exit R. By default, this persistent storage is a special